Belarus Olympic sprinter 'happy' to be in Poland | DW | 05.08.2021

 The sprinter expressed hopes of returning to the Olympics and even her country at some point, but only when it is safe to do so.

-That is unlikely to be while President Alexander Lukashenko is in office as the man known as the last dictator of Europe led the National Olympic Committee for almost a quarter of a century.
+Several activists have fled to Poland and other neighboring countries following a crackdown on dissent led by President Alexander Lukashenko's government.
+Lukashenko previously headed the country's National Olympic Committee for almost a quarter of a century before his son took over the role earlier this year.

-Tsimanouskaya will soon be joined by her husband Arseni Zdanevich who left Belarus this week after she confirmed she would not return and Poland granted granted him a visa.
+Tsimanouskaya will soon be joined by her husband, Arseni Zdanevich, who left Belarus this week after Poland granted granted him a visa.

 "Being forced to leave the Olympic area is one of the numerous examples of repressions used by the regime against Belarusians," said Pavel Latushka, former Belarusian government minister told DW on Wednesday.